ALL Metrics

 4.1 Limitations

 (1) Our findings are retrieved as a secondary analysis from a randomised controlled trial, and the sample size was based on the same.
-The readers should interpret the findings with caution due to the low sample and poor causal effect48; (2) Our study findings did not adapt postural changes (sitting to supine) for vascular function measurements, unlike earlier studies which might have influenced the results.
-We wanted to extrapolate the findings to the real-world work environment, and hence we have not altered the assigned position (sitting) during the carotid artery measurement49; (3) we have included only males for the convenience in central and peripheral vascular functions that inherently introduced a gender bias in our study.49,50 Future studies should investigate the vascular effects of interrupting sitting among both genders for real-world generalisation.
+The readers should interpret the findings with caution due to the low sample and poor causal effect43; (2) Our study findings did not adapt postural changes (sitting to supine) for vascular function measurements, unlike earlier studies which might have influenced the results.
+We wanted to extrapolate the findings to the real-world work environment, and hence we have not altered the assigned position (sitting) during the carotid artery measurement44; (3) Only male participants were enrolled, which substantially limits the generalisability of the findings to women and mixed-sex working populations.
+Although recruitment was open to all genders, the absence of culturally adapted procedures for lower-limb vascular ultrasound — including the provision of female sonographers and private examination facilities — likely deterred female volunteers.
+This represents a significant design limitation that should be addressed in future studies through prospective, gender-inclusive recruitment protocols and appropriate procedural accommodations.
+Sex-disaggregated analyses of sitting-induced vascular and cognitive responses are needed, as hormonal and vascular differences between males and females may meaningfully influence the outcomes examined here.

 Data availability